-The bill from Democratic Sen. Kevin de Leon of Los Angeles would increase penalties for actions that include taking photos and video of a child without consent and in a harassing manner.
+The bill sponsored by state Sen. Kevin de Leon will boost penalties for actions that include taking photos and video of a child without consent and in a harassing manner.

-De Leon says his bill also will help protect the children of figures like police officers and judges, who may be susceptible to harassment or negative attention due to their parents' occupations.
+The measure also will help protect the children of police officers, judges and others, who might be susceptible to harassment or unwanted attention due to their parents' occupations, de Leon said.

-Media organizations opposed the legislation, saying it was overly broad and could restrict legitimate newsgathering activities.
+Media organizations, including the California Newspaper Publishers Association, opposed the legislation, saying it was overly broad and could restrict legitimate newsgathering activities.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.